VPN service

 connect.vpn-test.bfh.science High-available entry-point for all VPN-Test connections

-vpn-test.bfh.science Setup URL for VPN-Test configuration
+vpn-test.bfh.science Setup URL for VPN Test configuration (without split tunneling recommended)

 2.2 Backend